qdrant/docs/qdrant/v0.3.x/collections.md

 }
 ```

-This command enables indexing for segments that have more than 10000 vectors stored.
+This command enables indexing for segments that have more than 10000 KB of vectors stored.

 <!--